cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     $ ignite chain serve
     ```

-* If not, follow the relevant instructions to run it, or access a test net.
+* If not, follow the relevant instructions to run it, or access a testnet.

 Relaunch `npm run indexer-dev`.
 You should see the current height rising: